Veams/generator-veams/README.md

  * helpers/_grunt

+## JS Libraries and CMS Frameworks
+You can choose JS Libraries like:

+* jQuery
+* BackboneJS
+* RequireJS
+* AngularJS

+And you can also choose CSS Frameworks like:

+* Foundation
+* Bourbon Neat
+* SASS Bootstrap

+All files will be included and configured.
+Have fun!

 ## CMS snippets (work in progress)
 You can choose between multiple content management systems (Drupal, Typo3, Magnolia, CoreMedia).
 After choosing a system you will get HTML-snippets and a few new SCSS files, which you can use: